AC ChievoVerona: Colours

 Chievo has worn two different colours patterns during its history: in the early foundation years until 1956 a white/blue combination, with occasional use of white/light blue and red-blue; from 1956 until 2021 a yellow-blue pattern in different styles, inspired by the crest of Verona and already used by the main football team of the city Hellas Verona.
 After the refoundation of 2024 the club decided to keep the white-blue combination of the origins, already used by Clivense since 2021.

 These are the most iconic football kits worn over the years:

 Nicknames

 The club's historic nickname is Gialloblu (from the club colours of yellow and blue), sharing it with the more famous local rivals Hellas Verona.
 Local supporters often call the club Ceo, which is Venetian for Chievo.
 The club is also sometimes referred to as the I Mussi Volanti ("The Flying Donkeys" in the Verona dialect of Venetian).
 "The Flying Donkeys" nickname was originally used by fans from crosstown rivals Hellas to mock Chievo.
 The two clubs first met in Serie B in the mid-1990s, with Hellas chanting Quando i mussi volara, il Ceo in Serie A – "Donkeys will fly before Chievo are in Serie A." However, once Chievo earned promotion to Serie A at the end of the 2000–01 Serie B season, Chievo fans started to call themselves "The Flying Donkeys".

+Anthem

+Chievo's official anthem is titled Chievo Verona, a world in yellow and blue, written and performed by Ivana Spagna; Their unofficial anthem is titled Fly with us and was created by Sonohra in September 2013.